Pope: Don't send migrants back to Libya and 'inhumane' camps

 U.N. refugee agency officials and human rights organizations have long denounced the conditions of detention centers for migrants in Libya, citing practices of beatings, rape and other forms of torture and insufficient food.
 Migrants endure weeks and months of those conditions, awaiting passage in unseaworthy rubber dinghies or rickety fishing boats arranged by human traffickers.

-On Sunday, the humanitarian group Alarm Phone reported that 60 persons had contacted it to say they were in need of rescue from their flimsy rubber boat.
-But later it said it lost contact with the dinghy, which was deflating.
-It said a merchant vessel had approached the dinghy, which apparently was in Malta's search-and-rescue sector.
+Hours after the pope's appeal, the humanitarian organization Doctors Without Borders said that its rescue ship, Geo Barents, reached a rubber boat that was taking on water, with the sea buffeted by strong winds and waves up to three meters (10 feet) high.
+It tweeted that “we managed to rescue all the 71 people on board.”

+The group thanked the charity group Alarm Phone for signaling that the boat crowded with migrants was in distressed.

-Separately, Doctors Without Borders, said 296 migrants aboard its rescue ship Geo Barents were awaiting permission in waters off Malta to disembark.
-Six migrants tested positive for COVID-19, but because of the crowded conditions aboard, it was difficult to keep them sufficiently distant from the others, it said.
+Earlier, Geo Barents, then with 296 migrants aboard its rescue ship, was awaiting permission in waters off Malta to disembark.
+Six migrants tested positive for COVID-19, but because of the crowded conditions aboard, it was difficult to keep them sufficiently distant from the others, Doctors Without Borders said.

 While hundreds of thousands of migrants have departed in traffickers' boats for European shores in recent years and set foot on Sicily or nearby Italian islands, many reach the Italian mainland.